svo/organisation-template/README.md

 ### Bit Rot

 Development teams are required to create Architectural Decision Records (ADR) to avoid their products devolving into unnecessary complexity and/or suffering design drift.
-A team makes a recommendation, adjacent product teams and technology leaders need to agree, the team will perform any updates to their projects and/or processes, input will be sought from the technology function in the business, and the decision on the approaches to be utilised will be made by the team Technology Manager.
+A team makes a recommendation, adjacent product teams and technology leaders need to agree, the team will perform any updates to their projects and/or processes, input will be sought from the technology function in the business, and the decision on the approaches to be utilised will be made by the team Engineering Manager.

 ### Outdated Design

-Quarterly review.
-The Purpose, Outcomes, Decisions and Structure (PODS):

-#### Purpose

-To identify decisions or system characteristics that are no longer desirable/fit-for-purpose.
+Quarterly ceremony to identify decisions or system characteristics that are no longer desirable/fit-for-purpose - "Our Technical Debt - Outdated Design Review".

-#### Outcomes

-* Set of problem statements with RAPID assignments (Recommend, Agree, Perform, Input and Decide) that provide context on the problem manifest by the debt identified.
-* Updates to the engineering radar (additions, subtractions and ring changes)
-* Updates to the architecture radar (additions, subtractions and ring changes)

-#### Decisions

-* What technical characteristics identified in the architectural decision register and system catalogue have become undesirable?
-* What technologies should be added, subtracted or change rings in the engineering sensible defaults radar?
-* What architectural approaches should be added, subtracted or change rings in the architecture sensible defaults radar?
-* Who is going to Recommend a solution, needs to agree to it, will perform any changes, needs to provide input and who makes the decision on the solution to be enacted to pay off any identified debt?

-#### Structure

-* Review decision register
-* Review system catalogue
-* Review engineering sensible defaults radar
-* Review architecture sensible defaults radar

 ## Our Cost Management